 For larger groups, you might have to downgrade from an air mattress to a sleeping pad but you can definitely squeeze 10 people in this model.

-In theory, 10 people could sleep in the tent comfortably if at least two of the campers are kids or small adults.
+In theory, ten person tents can sleep 10 comfortably if at least two of the campers are kids or small adults.
 The mattresses will be in close quarters, we’re talking no gaps between or behind them here, but for a close-knit family it’s doable.

 Friends would be most comfortable camping in groups of up to six.

 For groups who don’t need the extra sleeping space, I would recommend going with the 6 person WeatherMaster instead, as it comes with a great screen room that would be a comfortable living area for hanging out in.
 You can read our review of the Coleman WeatherMaster 6 Person Tent to find out more.

 Is it a good backpacking tent?

 This Coleman weathermaster 10 tent weighs too much for backpacking and has quite a large packed size which would make it difficult to fit in a backpack.
 We do not recommend taking this tent backpacking.

 Is it a good family camping tent?

 This tent would’ve been perfect for a family camping trip I took recently.
 We packed the kids into a small six-person tent, then an argument began.
 So, an adult had to stay in the kiddie tent while two kids came to the main tent.